hyperledger-solang/solang/docs/language/types.rst

 .. note::

-    Substrate can be compiled with a different type for Address.
-If your substrate has a different length for address, you can specify ``--address-length`` on the command line.
+    Polkadot can be compiled with a different type for Address.
+If your target runtime has a different length for address, you can specify ``--address-length`` on the command line.

 Enums